While the other rebels engage the Imperial forces outside the Jedi temple, Ezra gains access inside and experiences a

-- While The Last Jedi doesn't have any quotes (likely due to Animation Lead Time) and The Rise of Skywalker not having any due to not being made at all yet, one of the portals Ezra passes by is framed by fathiers and topped by a stylized Canto Bight.
+- While The Last Jedi doesn't have any quotes (likely due to Production Lead Time) and The Rise of Skywalker not having any due to not being made at all yet, one of the portals Ezra passes by is framed by fathiers and topped by a stylized Canto Bight.

 - From Attack of the Clones: